urbit/docs/docs/about/glossary.md

 An Urbit identity is a string like `~firbyr-napbes`.
 It means nothing, but it's easy to remember and say out loud. `~firbyr-napbes` is actually just a 32-bit number (`3.237.967.392`, to be exact), like an IP address, that we turn into a human-memorable string.
+The full name of this string can be viewed by typing `our` in the Dojo, Urbit's shell.
+This is useful when running a ship with a longer name, such as a *moon* or a *comet*.

 Technically, an urbit is a secure digital identity that you own and control with a cryptographic key, like a Bitcoin wallet.
 As in Bitcoin,